lghhz/anki-manual/src/editing.md

 ## Adding Cards and Notes

 Recall from the [basics](getting-started.md) that in Anki we add notes rather than cards, and Anki creates cards for us.
-Click 'Add' in the [main window](studying.md#decks), and the Add Notes window will appear.
+Click 'Add' in the [main window](studying.md#牌組-decks), and the Add Notes window will appear.

 ![Add Screen](media/add_screen.png)

-The top left of the window shows us the current [note type](getting-started.md#note-types).
+The top left of the window shows us the current [note type](getting-started.md#筆記類型-note-types).
 If it does not say "Basic," then you may have added some note types when you downloaded a shared deck.
 The text below assumes that "Basic" is selected.

-The top right of the window shows us the [deck](getting-started.md#decks) cards will be added to.
+The top right of the window shows us the [deck](getting-started.md#牌組-decks) cards will be added to.
 If you would like to add cards to a new deck, you can click on the deck name button and then click "Add".

 Below the note type, you'll see some buttons, and an area labelled "Front" and "Back".
-Front and Back are called [fields](getting-started.md#notes--fields), and you can add, remove, and rename them by clicking the "Fields…​" button above.
+Front and Back are called [fields](getting-started.md#筆記--欄位-notes--fields), and you can add, remove, and rename them by clicking the "Fields…​" button above.

 Below the fields is another area labelled "**tags**".
+Tags are labels that Below the fields is another area labelled "**tags**".
 Tags are labels that you can attach to your notes, to make organizing and finding notes easier.
 You can leave the tags blank if you wish, or add one or more of